 How long should you make your gaming videos?
 The answer largely depends on the type of video you are making.
 You have about a minute to make sure someone who clicks on your video will actually watch it.
 So generally, a shorter video should aim for around two minutes in length.

-However, Youtube and Twitch tend to reward content creators based on how long audiences watch their content.
-For this reason, a video between 10-15 minutes is the goal you want to aim for.
+However, YouTube and Twitch tend to reward content creators based on how long audiences watch their content.
+For this reason, a video between 10 and 15 minutes is the goal you want to aim for.
 Try not to actively waste time to reach this threshold, as your audience will likely notice, begin to get bored, and leave early.

-With that said, 10-15 minutes is a target, not a requirement.
 Lastly, keep in mind that the longer the video, the more time it will take to produce and edit it.
-Plan your filming days, and the release schedule of your videos accordingly.
+Plan your filming days and the release schedule of your videos accordingly.

 Promoting Your Channel

-Don’t forget to also promote your social media in your videos as well.
-That way you’ll get more interaction on both social media and your actual gaming videos.
+Don’t forget to also promote your social media in your gaming videos as well.
+That way, you’ll get more interaction on both social media and your actual gaming videos.

-With these tools and tricks on your side, you are well on your way to creating a successful gaming channel.
-However, all of this is just the beginning.
+With these tools and tricks on your side, and a bit of practice, you are well on your way to creating a successful gaming channel.
 Whether your gaming channel succeeds or not will depend on your charisma, passion, and dedication.